 Consult with a Car Accident Attorney in Peachtree City, GA

-Contact the Law Offices of Shane Smith at 770-487-8999 (Peachtree City) or 404-513-5415 (Atlanta) to set up your consultation with an attorney if you were injured by a teen driver or other driver.
+Contact Shane Smith Law at 770-487-8999 (Peachtree City) or 404-513-5415 (Atlanta) to set up your consultation with an attorney if you were injured by a teen driver or other driver.
 You may also order a copy of our FREE eBook, which offers tips on protecting your rights and your claim.